-You can pay more in contributions to buy up to £5,000 of extra annual pension in multiples of £250.
+You can pay more in contributions to buy up to £8,903 of extra annual pension (2025 amount).
 You can choose the amount you wish to purchase and the period over which you wish to pay the extra contributions.
-These are called Additional Regular Contributions (ARCs).
+These are called Additional Pension Contributions (APCs).